gitbls/RPiVNCHowTo/README.md

 * If you don't want a graphical login on the Raspberry Pi HDMI port sudo Edit `/etc/X11/xdm/Xservers` and comment out the line `:0 local /usr/bin/X :0 vt7 -nolisten tcp`.
 * `sudo systemctl restart xdm.service` to restart the service with the new settings

-The edit-xdm-config script (on this github) can be used to make the modifications to xdm-config and Xaccess.
+The edit-xdm-config script (on this github) can be used to make the above modifications.

 **Note**: If your system has lightdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
 After completing the installation, reboot the system for the change to take effect.
 To switch between the two display managers once they are both installed, use `dpkg-reconfigure lightdm`.